NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    :link: example_getting_started
    :link-type: ref

-   This tutorial covers the fundamentals of Biobuild.
+   This tutorial covers the fundamentals of buildamol.
 It is slightly more detailed than the "Basic Usage" page, however, and covers topics that the other tutorials elaborate on.

 .. card:: A typical workflow